 Roland A. Richter, born in 1963, in FRG, worked as a social worker in state institutions until 1995, since then he is working as a case worker for people in custodial care and sheltered living, for people who are regarded to be chronic mentally ill.
 Since 1995, has lived in Bad Münstereifel/Nordrhein-Westfalen, works self-employed as judicially appointed guide and advices stationary institutions as advisor for organizations in the management of quality.
 Since 2009, also nutritionist and organisor of cooking classes for people with severe chronic illnesses.
 Since 2010, seminars and workshops for coping with stress (holistic systemic approach).

 Marc Rufer (Switzerland), M.D.
 Long-standing critic of psychiatric diagnostic systems, psychopharmacology and the use of force in psychiatry.
 Good contacts and exchange with independent (ex-) users and survivors of psychiatry.
 Book publications: Irrsinn Psychiatrie (Insane Psychiatry), 1988; 4th edition 2009; Wer ist irr?
 (Who's Crazy?), 1991; Glückspillen.
 Ecstasy, Prozac und das Comeback der Psychopharmaka (Happy Pills: Ecstasy, Prozac and the Comeback of Psychotropic Drugs), 1995; Neue Antidepressiva, atypische Neuroleptika Risiken, Placebo-Effekte, Niedrigdosierung und Alternativen.
 Mit einem Exkurs zur Wiederkehr des Elektroschocks (New Antidepressants, Atypical Neuroleptics: Risks, placebo effects, low doses and alternatives.
-With a digression to the return of the electroshock (2017, together with Volkmar Aderhold, Peter Lehmann and Josef Zehentbauer).
+With a digression to the return of the electroshock (2017, together with Volkmar Aderhold, Peter Lehmann and Josef Zehentbauer; ebook in 2018).
 More

 Lynne Setter, country of origin New Zealand, born 1963, no children, divorced.
 OccupationInternational Marketing Consultant.
 First suicide attempt aged 9, hospitalized a number of times from early teenage years.
 Lived in Asia, Europe, the Middle East and the United States.
 After ten years abroad, now living in New Zealand.

 Martin Urban (FRG), born 1939, psychologist and psychotherapist, worked for seven years in a psychiatric and for six years in a hospital for psychosomatic medicine, 1989-2009, working in his own office near Stuttgart.
 He founded a halfway-house and, after 12 years of leading, he changed it into a user-controlled institution.
 As a member of the association of German psychologists, he was for longtime the head of the section Clinical psychologists in psychiatry.
 As well, in the German Society for Social Psychiatry, he was the speaker of the committee Psychotherapy.
-In 2008 he founded the alternative Maison d'Espérance (The House of Hope in the Hérault Valley) in the South of France which he led until 2014.
-Since 2016, setting up the Haus der Hoffnung (House of Hope) in Thuringia, Germany.
+In 2008, he founded the Maison d'Espérance (The House of Hope in the Hérault Valley) in the South of France, which he led until 2014.
+In 2016, set up the Haus der Hoffnung (House of Hope) in Thuringia, Germany.
 Publications include, Psychotherapie der Psychosen-Konzentrische Annäherungen an den Weg der Heilung (Psychotherapy of Psychoses: Concentric Approaches to the Way of Healing, editing, 2000), and Bindungstheorie in der Psychiatrie (The Importance of the Attachment Theory in Psychiatry, co-editing, 2005).

 Wolfgang Voelzke (FRG).
 Academically qualified economist, employed since 1975 by the town administration in Bielefeld.
 Beginning 2000, he works as co-ordinator for psychiatry and addiction.
 He co-founded the Bundesverband Psychiatrie-Erfahrener (BPE; Federal Association of Users and Survivors of Psychiatry) in Germany and the local organization of users and survivors of psychiatry in Bielefeld.